 Dr. Woodard grew up in Florida, but spent his high school years at The Hill School in Pottstown, Pennsylvania.
 He earned his undergraduate degree from Duke University and then attended medical school at the University of South Florida in Tampa, Florida.
 He completed his urologic training at the Hospital of the University of Pennsylvania.
 After completing his training he moved to Lancaster in 2003.

 A large part of Dr. Woodard’s practice involves the diagnosis and treatment of genitourinary oncology, and he has been using robotic surgery for over 10 years.
 He also has a special interest in urinary incontinence for both men and women.
-He is a Certified Clinical Densitometrist and is an integral part of the Bone Clinic, which plays a role in the care of men with prostate cancer at Lancaster Urology.
+He is a Certified Clinical Densitometrist and is an integral part of the Bone Clinic, which plays a role in the care of men with prostate cancer at Keystone Urology.
 He is board certified in urology by the American Board of Urology.

 Dr. Woodard is married with two children.
 He and his family enjoy scuba diving.
 He is an avid golfer as well.

 Undergraduate Degree in Political Science from Duke University